CallmeAri/CallmeAri/README.md

+🚀 Tech Enthusiast | Flutter Developer | Future Founder
--  Hey, I’m Ariya
+Hey, I’m Ariya
--  I’m interested in machine learning  and app developing using FLUTTER frame work.
--  I’m currently learning Dart and Flutter.
--  I’m looking to collaborate on remote jobs and freelance.
+I build innovative, scalable mobile applications using Flutter & Dart.
+With a strong engineering background, I’m on a mission to launch a knowledge-based tech company.
+Always open to collaboration and exploring new ideas!
--  How to reach me contact me via my gmail: Callme.aari@gmail.com
+How to reach me contact me via my gmail: Callme.aari@gmail.com

 <!---